-DO1 Mr Leisenring dissents from IAS 32 because, in his view, the conclusions about the accounting for forward purchase contracts and written put options on an issuer's equity instruments that require physical settlement in exchange for cash are inappropriate.
+- DO1 Mr Leisenring dissents from IAS 32 because, in his view, the conclusions about the accounting for forward purchase contracts and written put options on an issuer's equity instruments that require physical settlement in exchange for cash are inappropriate.
 IAS 32 requires a forward purchase contract to be recognised as though the future transaction had already occurred.
 Similarly it requires a written put option to be accounted for as though the option had already been exercised.
-Both of these contracts result in combining the separate forward contract and the written put option with outstanding shares to create a synthetic liability.

-PO2 Recording a liability for the present value of the fixed forward price as a result of a forward contract is inconsistent with the accounting for other forward contracts.
-Recording a liability for the present value of the strike price of an option results in recording a liability that is inconsistent with the Framework as there is no present obligation for the strike price.
+Both of these contracts result in combining the separate forward contract and the written put option with outstanding shares to create a synthetic liability. - DO2 Recording a liability for the present value of the fixed forward price as a result of a forward contract is inconsistent with the accounting for other forward contracts.
+Recording a liability for the present value of the strike price of an option results in recording a liability that is inconsistent with the Framework14 as there is no present obligation for the strike price.
 In both instances the shares considered to be subject to the contracts are outstanding, have the same rights as any other shares and should be accounted for as outstanding.
-The forward and option contracts meet the definition of a derivative and should be accounted for as derivatives rather than create an exception to the accounting required by IAS 39.# Similarly, if the redemption feature is embedded in the equity instrument (for example, a redeemable preference share) rather than being a free-standing derivative contract, the redemption feature should be accounted for as a derivative.

-DO3 Mr Leisenring also objects to the conclusion that a purchased put or call option on a fixed number of an issuer's equity instruments is not an asset.
+The forward and option contracts meet the definition of a derivative and should be accounted for as derivatives rather than create an exception to the accounting required by IAS 39.15 Similarly, if the redemption feature is embedded in the equity instrument (for example, a redeemable preference share) rather than being a free-standing derivative contract, the redemption feature should be accounted for as a derivative. - DO3 Mr Leisenring also objects to the conclusion that a purchased put or call option on a fixed number of an issuer's equity instruments is not an asset.
 The rights created by these contracts meet the definition of an asset and should be accounted for as assets and not as a reduction in equity.
 These contracts also meet the definition of derivatives that should be accounted for as such consistently with IAS 39.

-The reference to the Framework is to IASC's Framework for the Preparation and Presentation of Financial Statements, adopted by the IASB in 2001.
-In September 2010 the IASB replaced the Framework with the Conceptual Framework for Financial Reporting.
+The reference to the Framework is to the IASC's Framework for the Preparation and Presentation of Financial Statements, adopted by the Board in 2001 and in effect when the Standard was revised.

-IFRS 9 Financial Instruments replaced IAS 39.
+15 IFRS 9 Financial Instruments replaced IAS 39.
 IFRS 9 applies to all items that were previously within the scope of IAS 39.